BenCaiello/isoSegDenoise/README.md

 ## Warning!
 This repository is still under development!

 final development steps:

     1).
-Installation --> mainly this means getting on PyPI for easy pip installation, and re-testing / double checking fresh installations and dependencies

-    2).
 Documentation --> this means editing and putting onto readthedocs

 ## isoSegDenoise